 In 2008, the State of Washington passed the Children's Safe Products Act which requires makers of children's products sold in Washington to report to the state if these products contain any of a list of 66 Chemicals of High Concern to Children.
 This landmark legislation has opened a window, documenting the presence of previously hidden hazards in children's products including clothes, car seats, bedding, tableware and toys.
-Washington State's database has reports from over 100 companies listing 4,605 products that contain chemicals of concern.3 chlorine and bromine, but it can't detect complex molecules like most flame retardants or pesticides, or volatile organic compounds.
+Washington State's database has reports from over 100 companies listing 4,605 products that contain chemicals of concern.

-The Data: Albany County Stores Sell Toxic Toys
+The Data: Long Island Stores Sell Toxic Toys

-Clean and Healthy New York conducted product testing at stores in Albany County, including Walmart, Target, Party City, Ollie's Bargain Outlet and Ocean State Job Lot.
+Clean and Healthy New York conducted product testing at stores on Long Island, including Walmart, Target, Party City, Ollie's Bargain Outlet and Ocean State Job Lot.
 In this report, we identify a dozen products for children that contain chemicals that can harm their health, as detected by an X-Ray Fluorescence Analyzer (XRF for short).
-The XRF can detect a range of elements like lead, mercury,
+The XRF can detect a range of elements like lead, mercury, chlorine and bromine, but it can't detect complex molecules like most flame retardants or pesticides, or volatile organic compounds.